Key topics: Ground rent, poor service, administration costs

 What was decided and why?

-- all letters were sent to the correct address
+- all the letters had been sent to the correct address

 How can you avoid this happening in future?

-- Agents should,rightly, send invoices in writing, by letter or in a way that all parties have agreed.Where an agent receives no reply, to avoid any issue, it is good practice toattempt to contact the relevant person using another method, which may avoid anissue like this from happening
+- where an agent receives no reply, it is good practice to try contacting the relevant person using another method, which may help prevent this happening

 - If a leaseholder wishes to be contacted by a different/alternative method, they should confirm this in writing to the agent